 - Identify the major polyphenols found in green and black tea, and discuss at least three proposed mechanisms regarding tea’s ability to protect against cardiovascular disease

 - Summarize and convey to clients and consumers the evidence-based health benefits of green tea, and make appropriate recommendations regarding the consumption of green tea

-This course is intended for an interprofessional audience, including dietitians, health educators, fitness professionals, and massage therapists.
+This course is intended for multiple professions, including dietitians, athletic trainers, health educators, fitness professionals, and physicians.

 Dietitians: Take this version of the course to ensure you receive appropriate credit.